ryankugel/swift-menu/README.md

     sudo ninja install

 ## Packaging
-swift-menu supports Debian packaging for distros such as Ubuntu.
+Swift Menu supports Debian packaging for distros such as Ubuntu.
 The following steps will allow you to generate a new `.deb` package for swift-menu.

-### Configure the build
-`dh_auto_configure --buildsystem=meson`

 ### Generate the Debian package
 `dpkg-buildpackage -rfakeroot -us -uc -b`
+- The `debian/rules` file includes a custom command for configuring the build environment.
+This is required in order to set a custom `--libdir` during the `meson setup` step.